Kyun-Chome: Exhibitions

-Kyun-Chome first debuted their work in 2012 in the group show Coming Out!!!!!!!! at Nao Nakamura, an alternative gallery space founded in the Kōenji neighborhood of Tokyo by Bigakkō student Nao Nakamura.
+Kyun-Chome debuted their work in 2012 in the group show Coming Out!!!!!!!! at Nao Nakamura, an alternative gallery space founded in the Kōenji neighborhood of Tokyo by Bigakkō student Nao Nakamura.
 They have held solo exhibitions at Kunstquartier Bethanien, Berlin in 2015; Deptford X, London in 2016; and Komagome Soko, Tokyo in 2016.

-They has been part of numerous group exhibitions outside of Japan, including Taiwan, South Korea, Thailand, the USA, Ireland, Denmark, the UK, and France.
+They have been part of numerous group exhibitions outside of Japan, including Taiwan, South Korea, Thailand, the US, Ireland, Denmark, the UK, and France.
 Other major group exhibitions include their participation in Reborn-Art Festival in 2017 (Oshika Peninsula); the Gangwon International Biennale in 2018 (Gangwon Province); and the Aichi Triennale in 2019 (Aichi Prefecture).
 They regularly exhibit with a fellow Bigakkō graduate, artist Bontarō Dokuyama.